Application Security Best Practices 2025

 OWASP ZAP (Zed Attack Proxy) is a free open-source DAST tool.
 CI/CD pipeline integration: Docker image owasp/zap2docker-stable, baseline scan in every PR, full scan weekly.
 Detects 90%+ OWASP Top 10 vulnerabilities automatically.

-DevSecOps - Security in CI/CD pipeline
+DevSecOps - security in your CI/CD pipeline

-Let's get specific now - how to implement security automation in your pipeline:
+Here is how to implement security automation in your pipeline:

 Security gates in GitHub Actions